garrandall/popular-music-data/tracks/i-ve-had-it-fanny.md

 Then you go and you leave me lonely
 I've had it, well, I've had it

-La la la la la...
+La la la la la

 When you ask me to be your baby
 Then you tell me